AlexanderOMara/smart-source-map-loader/README.md

 Licensed under the Mozilla Public License, v.
 2.0.

 If this license does not work for you, feel free to contact me.

-# Donations

-If you find my software useful please consider making a donation on my website at [alexomara.com](https://alexomara.com).